Asthma in Children

 - Blood tests are used to check for infection, measure oxygen levels, and give information about your child's overall health.

-- Lung function tests measure how well your child can breathe.
+- Pulmonary function tests (PFTs) measure how well your child can breathe.

 - A chest x-ray is used to check for other lung problems such as pneumonia.

 - IV fluids help prevent dehydration.

 - Oxygen may be given if your child's blood oxygen level is lower than it should be.
 Your child may get oxygen through a mask placed over his or her nose and mouth or through small tubes placed in his or her nostrils.
 Ask your child's pediatrician before you take off the mask or oxygen tubing.

 - A ventilator is a machine that gives your child oxygen and breathes for your child when he or she cannot breathe well.
 An endotracheal (ET) tube is put into your child's mouth or nose and attached to the ventilator.